haqq-network/docs/docs/l2-network/contractaddress.md

 - All contract addresses are provided in checksum format
 - L1 contracts are deployed on Ethereum Sepolia testnet
-- L2 contracts are deployed on HAQQ Testethic (Sepolia) network
+- L2 contracts are deployed on HAQQ L2 Testethiq (L2 base on L1 Sepolia) network
 - Contracts are based on OP Stack v4.0.0 from [Ethereum Optimism](https://github.com/ethereum-optimism/optimism)
 - Contracts were deployed using [op-deployer v0.4.2](https://github.com/ethereum-optimism/optimism/releases/tag/op-deployer%2Fv0.4.2)
 - Contracts may be updated through the upgrade system